mindset-dojo/mindset-dojo.github.io/_forms/threshold.md

 ## Experience

 You will feel the tension as you get close to the threshold.
-However, to refuse to cross a threshold one has set out for you, is to cross a threshold you set out for yourself.
+However, to refuse to cross a threshold one has offered for you, is to cross a threshold you set out for yourself.
 Thus, one can never truly refuse to cross a threshold, doing nothing is still a decision, thus one can only choose which thresholds to cross.
 We are always crossing thresholds in their life, whether we like it or not.

 ## Implementation